ArcGIS StoryMaps

 Moving on down the design panel, the next section enables storytellers to activate two additional story components: an in-story navigation bar that will enable readers to immediately jump to designated parts of the story (toggled off at the start), and a credits block at the very bottom of the story (automatically toggled on).

-Navigation: When you enable this option, all of the headings in your story (including those in sidecar slides and in the credits block) will be treated as bookmarks that will appear in a navigation bar that sticks to the top of the screen as you scroll down a story.
+Navigation: When you enable this option, all of the top-level headings in your story (including those in sidecar slides and in the credits block) will be treated as bookmarks that will appear in a navigation bar that sticks to the top of the screen as a reader scrolls down a story.
 When a reader clicks on an item in the nav bar, the story will jump right to that section of the story.

 When in the story builder, hover over the navigation bar and you’ll see a little gear icon appear; click on that to access a control panel, with which you can edit the text for a heading as it will appear in the nav bar, or turn items off entirely.
 Up to thirty items can be displayed in the nav bar for a given story.